davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 Rollup: typically used for libraries (e.g. used by React, Vue, Ember, D3, etc...).
 Features tree shaking only i.e. generates a smaller bundle, but lacks many of Webpack's features.

-Treeshaking removes only unused exports, only supports 2015 modules; it may include more code than necessary (it defaults to safe i.e. includes the code if it's not sure).
+Tree shaking removes only unused exports, only supports 2015 modules; it may include more code than necessary (it defaults to safe i.e. includes the code if it's not sure).
 Remove unused code yourself, because it's hard to do automatically via static analysis because JavaScript is loosely typed.

 ## Delay js load

 Defer non-essential scripts: prefer `defer` over `async`: `defer` executes when the parser finishes parsing the document [ordering vs `async`?].

-Use code-splitting and lazy-loading: it reduces js that needs to be parsed at startup, and reduces load of irrelavent code.
+Use code-splitting and lazy-loading: it reduces js that needs to be parsed at startup, and reduces load of irrelevant code.

 Code splitting:
 - 1 application, 1 script: good compression, poor caching, poor granularity